 Are your employees full-time or part-time?
 Or do you have some of each?
-And what is the line between full-time and part-time is necessary for different benefits, so it's important to know the difference.
+Setting the line between full-time and part-time is necessary for different benefits, so it's important to know the difference.

 Every business can set amounts for differentiating between part-time and full-time employees for purposes of pay and benefits.
 But if you want to set these differences in your company, you need to know the various laws that determine part-time and full-time status, and how these laws might affect your business.